-A Guardianship is not a substitute for the other options available under the circumstances.
+Sometimes, the attorneys advice that a Guardianship is not a substitute for the other options available under the case specific circumstances.
 For example, it is appropriate to consider the emancipation of the minor, a Petition for directing the investment of money pursuant to the Probate Code, adoption proceedings, or normal custody proceedings in a family court.
 There are other options that may be discussed with a minor or their Guardian, and all options and alternatives should certainly be considered prior to the preparation of a Petition for Guardianship.

 Generally, a Guardianship involves a relative or friend who is not potentially under the jurisdiction of the family law court for the purposes of the minor’s custody.

 It is certainly appropriate for the Petitioner to seek the Guardianship when the relationship with the minor has been longstanding and the individual has a good and supportive relationship with the minor.
 This office maintains a practice focused on the minor in the support of a minor’s need for care that they otherwise would not get, but for the Guardianship proceedings.
 Timeliness is important and can be critical to the minor, so this office focuses on getting the case going in a timely manner.